 Other: Sham Acupuncture

 Treatments will be performed by the PI, who is a licensed physician acupuncturist and has practiced acupuncture independently for 5 years with about 4000 patient/visit treatment history.
-A total of 10 acupuncture treatments represents a reasonable approach to optimal duration of treatment.
+A total of 10 acupuncture treatments represent a reasonable approach to optimal duration of treatment.
 Acupoint selection will be based on a combination of standardization and individualization for best treatment effects.
 At least 5 standardized body and auricular acupoints will be selected.
 Standardized sterile, disposable acupuncture needles will be applied for 20 minutes.
 Each sham or real acupuncture needle will be applied through a tube as sham needles have blunt tip and telescopic shaft, the visual effect and percutaneous sensation of sham needle mimic the real needle penetration.

-Experimental: Arm 2
+Experimental: Arm 2: acupuncture

 Treatments will be performed by the PI, who is a licensed physician acupuncturist and has practiced acupuncture independently for 5 years with about 4000 patient/visit treatment history.
 A total of 10 acupuncture treatments represents a reasonable approach to optimal duration of treatment.
 Acupoint selection will be based on a combination of standardization and individualization for best treatment effects.
 At least 5 standardized body and auricular acupoints will be selected.
 Standardized sterile, disposable acupuncture needles will be applied for 20 minutes.

 - PSQI Change [ Time Frame: Baseline and post-intervention ]